Alex Blackwell: 2003-04: International debut

-Australia then hosted England in two Tests.
-Blackwell made her debut at the Gabba in Brisbane.
-In a low-scoring match, she bowled 11 overs including six maidens, registering figures of 0/9 as the tourists made 124 batting first.
-Blackwell then came in at 4/40 and made four from 14 balls in her maiden Test innings before being dismissed by Laura Newton, precipitating a collapse of 6/28 as Australia fell to be all out for 78.
-After England was all out for 92, Blackwell came to the crease with the score at 4/104, with 35 runs still needed for victory.
-She and Michelle Goszko batted slowly, adding seven runs in nine overs before the latter was out.
-Blackwell was then joined by Julie Hayes, who scored 18 of the remaining 28 runs required for victory.
-Blackwell was nine not out and was at the crease when the winning runs were registered with five wickets in hand, having batted for 85 balls in 85 minutes.
-Despite her circumspect batting, Blackwell was retained for the Second Test at Bankstown Oval in Sydney.
+She then made her Test debut in a two-match series against England at the Gabba in Brisbane, hitting a half-century in the latter fixture.
+Following this, Blackwell was retained for the Second Test at Bankstown Oval in Sydney.
 Australia batted first and Blackwell came in at 4/90.
 Soon after, her partners Mel Jones and Hayes fell in quick succession as Australia lost 3/13 to be 6/103.
 Blackwell then added 21 with Cathryn Fitzpatrick before the former was out for 13; this triggered a collapse of 4/10 as Australia were all out for 134.
 Blackwell came in at 4/49 with Australia still four runs behind in the second innings.
 She added 136 in 226 minutes for the fifth wicket with Lisa Sthalekar before being dismissed for 58, having hit six boundaries from 236 balls.
 In pursuit of a target of 206, England reached 6/133 when time ran out.
 Blackwell did not bowl in the match.